atelier-saulx/selva/docs/schemas.md

 # Selva Schema Definition

-Schemas define da data structure to be used bla bla bla
+Schemas define da data structure to be used.
+They allow for data to be automatically validated and the right type of index to be used for searching.

   - [_root_ object](#rootobject)
   - [Types](#types)